senecajs/senecajs.org/src/pages/getting-started/index.md

       .client( { type:'tcp', pin:'role:math' } )
 ```

-You create a seneca instance, load the _api_ plugin, and then use `seneca.client` to send any `role:math` actions out to an external service.
+You create a Seneca instance, load the _api_ plugin, and then use `seneca.client` to send any `role:math` actions out to an external service.
 Your Express app is the microservice client.

 The integration between Seneca and Express happens in this line: